 The above audio file is from a sermon given by Fred Jacoby, MA at Cornerstone Community Church (Kunkletown, PA).
 It is based on the book, When People Are Big and God is Small.

 If we’re honest with ourselves, many of us take imaginary polls of those around us.
 What do you think of me?
 Are you happy or mad with me?
 Why?
 Do you laugh at my jokes?
 Call me names?
 Do you accept me or approve of what I said?
+Do you like my social media posts?
 These questions, and many more occupy the minds and hearts of people pleasers.
 We want to know what people think about us.
 When we believe others think poorly of us, we will often change our actions or responses so that they will come to like us, accept us, or elect us to an elevated place in their hearts.
 Why?
 Because we not only want to be liked, we need to be liked and praised.
 This is often the reason people brag about their actions and performance as well.

 Another term for people pleasing is “the fear of man.”
 It is fear about not being accepted or liked as if our our worth depends on it (and people pleasers believe it does!).
 Fear leads us to do many things.
 A fear of drowning may lead us to take swimming lessons.
 A fear of flying will often lead us to avoid flying.
 Fear of people can lead to becoming a chameleon (changing actions and behaviors depending on who is near), withdrawal (social anxiety), fantasy (no rejection in our own private worlds), lying (telling people what they want to hear), enabling (not standing up against sin or abuse), and sometimes a loss of self (doing what others want we don’t even know what we want).